 - a.
 HASH_START: Upon receipt of this interface command, the TPM SHALL: - i.
 If no Locality field is set, SET the active Locality field to indicate Locality 4. - ii.
 If a locality is active, and if the active Locality field is not 4, ignore this command. - iii.
+The TPM MAY CLEAR the Establishment bit. - iv.
 Clear the write buffer (FIFO only).